Solar tracker: Daily east-west motion of the Sun

-The Sun travels through 360 degrees east to west per day, but from the perspective of any fixed location the visible portion is 180 degrees during an average 1/2 day period (more in summer; slightly less in spring and fall; significantly less in winter).
-Local horizon effects reduce this somewhat, making the effective motion about 150 degrees.
-A solar panel in a fixed orientation between the dawn and sunset extremes will see a motion of 75 degrees to either side, and thus, according to the table above, will lose over 75% of the energy in the morning and evening.
+The Sun travels through 360° east to west per day, but from the perspective of any fixed location, the visible portion is 180° during an average half-day period (more in summer, slightly less in spring and fall, and significantly less in winter).
+Local horizon effects reduce this somewhat, making the effective motion about 150°.
+A solar panel in a fixed orientation between the dawn and sunset extremes will see a motion of 75° to either side, and thus, according to the table above, will lose over 75% of the energy in the morning and evening.
 Rotating the panels to the east and west can help recapture those losses.
 A tracker that only attempts to compensate for the east-west movement of the Sun is known as a single-axis tracker.

 Seasonal north-south motion of the Sun

-Due to the tilt of the Earth's axis, the Sun also moves through 46 degrees north and south during a year.
-The same set of panels set at the midpoint between the two local extremes will thus see the Sun move 23 degrees on either side.
+Due to the tilt of the Earth's axis, the Sun also moves through 46° north and south during a year.
+The same set of panels set at the midpoint between the two local extremes will thus see the Sun move 23° on either side.
 Thus according to the above table, an optimally aligned single-axis tracker (see polar aligned tracker below) will only lose 8.3% at the summer and winter seasonal extremes, or around 5% averaged over a year.
-Conversely a vertically or horizontally aligned single-axis tracker will lose considerably more as a result of these seasonal variations in the Sun's path.
+Conversely a vertically- or horizontally-aligned single-axis tracker will lose considerably more as a result of these seasonal variations in the Sun's path.
 For example, a vertical tracker at a site at 60° latitude will lose up to 40% of the available energy in summer, while a horizontal tracker located at 25° latitude will lose up to 33% in winter.

 A tracker that accounts for both the daily and seasonal motions is known as a dual-axis tracker.
 Generally speaking, the losses due to seasonal angle changes are complicated by changes in the length of the day, increasing collection in the summer in northern or southern latitudes.
 This biases collection toward the summer, so if the panels are tilted closer to the average summer angles, the total yearly losses are reduced compared to a system tilted at the spring/fall equinox angle (which is the same as the site's latitude).

-There is considerable argument within the industry whether the small difference in yearly collection between single and dual-axis trackers makes the added complexity of a two-axis tracker worthwhile.
+There is considerable argument within the industry about whether the small difference in yearly collection between single- and dual-axis trackers makes the added complexity of a two-axis tracker worthwhile.
 A recent review of actual production statistics from southern Ontario suggested the difference was about 4% in total, which was far less than the added costs of the dual-axis systems.
-This compares unfavourably with the 24–32% improvement between a fixed-array and single-axis tracker.
+This compares unfavorably with the 24–32% improvement between a fixed-array and single-axis tracker.